atcasanova/jogo/game-ai-training/README.md

 home-stretch or when a Joker move requires choosing a target position, the wrapper automatically selects the first valid option.

-Support for splitting the movement of a seven card is **not** implemented in the wrapper yet.
+When a seven card can be split across multiple pieces, `getValidActions` may include special actions with IDs of 50 or higher to represent the available split moves.
 If a bot attempts an unsupported action, no valid moves remain and the episode may finish very quickly as the agent runs out of legal actions.